-Error Log Flag: Crew Action Known Error Comment "Unknown Code CA-CDD- Change PG_01 in Species "PG_01 used by accident TW-21034_2021-07- Inventory to AG_01. instead of AG_01 in LPI.
-20_PG_01 was not found Fixed in Species in Unknown Plants forms.
-Indicate in Known Error inventory, edits needed Code used in Species to switch all PG_01 from Data Team in LPI."
-Inventory, LPI" occurences to AG_01.
-"CA-CDD-TW- Indicate in Known Error "PG_01 used by accident 21034_2021-07- that crew resolved the in Species Inventory 20_AG_01 was not found error themselves by originally.
-Crew in Species Inventory. adding AG_01 to species successfully corrected Code used in Annual inventory. form. " Use"
+Error Log Flag: Crew Action Known Error Comment "Unknown Code CA-CDD-TW- Change PG_01 in Species "PG_01 used by accident 21034_2021-07-20_PG_01 was not Inventory to AG_01. instead of AG_01 in LPI.
+Fixed found in Unknown Plants forms. in Species inventory, edits Code used in Species Inventory, Indicate in Known Error to needed from Data Team in LPI" switch all PG_01 occurences LPI." to AG_01.
+"CA-CDD-TW-21034_2021-07- Indicate in Known Error that "PG_01 used by accident in 20_AG_01 was not found in Species crew resolved the error Species Inventory originally.
+Inventory.
+Code used in Annual Use" themselves by adding AG_01 Crew successfully corrected to species inventory. form."

 - f.
 To add or edit an entry in Unknown Plants: - i.
 Open and edit unknown plants form. - ii.
 Unknown Codes already submitted can be edited, including changes to identification status, codes, and characteristics, but cannot be deleted.
 If an entry must be deleted, add that information to the plant description and resend the form.
 Then, indicate in the known error form that a species needs to be deleted. - g.
 To add or edit a code to Species Inventory: - i.
 Open and edit Species Inventory. - ii.
-You cannot delete entries after you've submitted the form for the first time, but you can edit previous entries.

-iii.
-Once the correct entry has been added, crew should add a response to the known error form and mark the error as resolved.
+You cannot delete entries after you've submitted the form for the first time, but you can edit previous entries. - iii.
+Once the correct entry has been added, crew should add a response to the known error form and mark the error as resolved. - iv.
+If the crew cannot add a species to the Species Inventory, create a known error form and make sure to include abundance.